 These well structures include:

-If you self supply drinking water from a well, it is important for you to know that the Private Well Program rules only apply to those water supply wells and systems that serve fewer than 25 individuals on a daily basis.
-If a well system provides water to at least 15 service connections (like campground spaces or condos not served by a public water supply) or serves at least 25 individuals at least 60 days per year, the system requires management under the public water supply rules.
-Other examples of systems that meet the Public Water Supply definition include rural churches, rural restaurants and bars, rural manufacturing facilities, rural trailer parks and any other place that is not connected to a municipal or rural water public water supply where the public gathers or conducts business and 25 or more individuals have access to the water for 60 or more days during a year.
+The Private Well Program rules only apply to water supply wells and systems that serve fewer than 25 individuals on a daily basis.
+If a water system serves water to 15 or more service connections (like campground spaces or condos) or serves at least 25 individuals, the system requires management under the public water supply rules.
+Examples of smaller water systems that meet the Public Water Supply definition includes but is not limited to:

 The goals of the Iowa DNR Private Well Program are to:

-The program goals are to have all private wells constructed to appropriate minimum standards and that competent Iowa DNR Certified Well Contractors are on-site in direct control of each well service provided.
-The local county permitting authority will issue you a local and state private well construction permit based on a single application.
+The program goals are to have all wells constructed to appropriate minimum standards and that competent Iowa DNR Certified Well Contractors are on-site in direct control of each well service provided.

 To help achieve the program goals the Private Well Program works with local county environmental health staff to issue private well construction permits at the local level.
-This relationship is an important part of the program and helps to ensure that there are local contacts to provide well construction permitting and support for the local residents.
+This relationship is an important part of the program and helps to ensure that there are local contacts to help local residents with permitting and construction information needs.